hodgestar/qutip-scipy-2022/README.md

 [QuTiP Google Group](https://groups.google.com/g/qutip), and I or someone else will reply there.

-If you'd like to contact me directly, you can do so via the conference channels.
-I'm not sure what the conference channels are yet, but in the past there was a SciPy conference Slack channel.
-I'll add the details here once I have them.
+If you'd like to contact me directly, you can do so via the SciPy 2022 conference Slack.
+Please come say hello in the `#tutorial-open-quantum-sys` channel.